 My child is staying for Lunch Bunch – What is the Lunch Policy?

 Children who are attending Lunch Bunch need to bring their lunch from home.
 In addition to their food, please provide a drink, napkin and any silverware that may be needed.

-- Hillsborough County Health Department rules prohibit us from heating any food item that may be in their lunch box.
+- Childcare Licensing rules prohibit us from heating any food item that may be in their lunch box.